 About the author

-Her books and articles are the results of her education, knowledge, and personal insight regarding her own abusive experiences and subsequent recovery work.
+Her books and articles are the result of her education, knowledge, personal growth, and insight regarding her childhood experiences and subsequent recovery work.

 This website is intended for informational purposes only and is not a substitute for professional therapy.